Phaetus/Dragon-UHF/README.md

-# Phaetus Gihub
+# Phaetus GitHub
-Welcome to the Phaetus github repository.
+Welcome to the Phaetus GitHub repository.
 This is a place to share the instructions, models, adapters and any other relevant files for the Phaetus products from Phaetus R&D team and other users.

 Check the folders under the product name to find the file you need.
 We will continue updating the folders.